GuideDallas DPS Mega Centers: Hours & Wait Times (2026)

 Dallas Driver's License Renewal

-If your last renewal was in person, you may be eligible to renew online at Texas.gov ($25 vs. $33 in person).
+If your last renewal was in person, you may be eligible to renew online at Texas.gov (same $33 fee; online avoids the appointment wait).
 Requirements: between 18 and 78, current photo on file, no holds.
 If you don't qualify for online renewal, you need a Dallas DPS appointment.
 Renewals are the fastest in-office visit — usually 15 to 20 minutes once you're seen.

 Dallas Teen Learner Permit